darwaishx/Deep-Learning-With-Deep-Lens/1-KnowYourDevice/1-RegisterYourDevice/README.md

 ![](assets/device-verified.png)

 If you fail to establish a connection, return to Connect AWS DeepLens to the Network and repeat the steps for setting up your device and connecting it to the network.

+## Completion
+You have successfully registered your Deeplens device.
+In the next module, [Object Detection](../2-ObjectDetection), you will learn how to deploy an object detection project to Deeplens and view its output.